Home » Recipes » Ice Cream and Frozen Desserts » Nutella Ice Cream Recipe with Coconut Milk

 A dish of chocolate hazelnut ice cream and an ice cream scoop

 • Nutella – The creamy, classic chocolate hazelnut spread.
 I love using real Nutella in recipes, but any store brand chocolate hazelnut spread will work just as well.
-(If you have some left over, you can make my Nutella Brownies too!)
+(If you have some left over, you can make my Nutella cheesecake brownies or my Nutella strawberry puff pastry pizza, too!)

 • Coconut Milk – For best results, use full-fat canned coconut milk for this recipe.
 I’ve had good luck with Blue Dragon, Native Forest, and Thai Kitchen brands, as well as the 365 by Whole Foods brand.
 Do not use “lite” coconut milk, or any type of boxed coconut beverage; instead of creamy ice cream, the final product will be crunchy and icy.